RestKit/RestKit/Docs/TESTING.md

-RestKit Spec Environment
+RestKit Test Environment
 ========================

-RestKit ships with a testing infrastructure built around UISpec and an associated Ruby Gem called UISpecRunner.
+RestKit ships with a testing infrastructure built around OCUnit and a Ruby testing server environment built on Sinatra.
 To be able to run the tests, you need to do a little bit of setup:

 1. Install the Ruby Bundler Gem (if necessary): `gem install bundler`
 1. Install the other required Gems via Bundler: `bundle`
-1. Start the spec server: `rake uispec:server`
+1. Start the spec server: `rake spec:server`
-1. Verify the configuration by running the specs: `uispec -v`
+1. Build and execute the tests within Xcode via the **Product** > **Test**

 If the project builds the Specs target correctly and executes the suite, then you are all set.
 If there are any issues, you may need to reach out to the mailing list for help debugging.

-Once your spec environment has been configured and set up, you can run the entire suite by executing `rake` or `uispec`.

-Running Specs
+Running Tests
 -------------

-UISpecRunner is both a library and a general purpose CLI runner.
-The library works by plugging into the application and executing specs as configured by some environment variables.

-You can use the `uispec` executable to target and run specific specs or grouping of specs (i.e. unit, functional, integration):

-* Run all specs: `bundle exec uispec`
-* Run a specific spec class: `bundle exec uispec -s RKClientSpec`
-* Run a specific spec example: `bundle exec uispec -s RKClientSpec -e itShouldDetectNetworkStatusWithAHostname`
-* Run all specs conforming to a protocol: `bundle exec uispec -p UISpecUnit`

-Common spec groupings (i.e. Units and Integration) are configured for execution via the Rakefile.
-Execute `rake -T` for a full listing of the pre-configured spec groups available.
+By default, all tests will be executed when your run the **Test** build action.
+You can selectively enable/disable which tests are run by holding down the Option Key when selecting **Product** > **Test** (or type Apple+Option+U).

-Writing Specs
+Writing Tests
 -------------

-RestKit specs are divided into two portions.
+RestKit tests are divided into two portions.
 There are pure unit tests, which only require the test harness to be configured and there are integration tests that test the full request/response life-cycle.
 In general, testing RestKit is very straight-forward.
 There are only a few items to keep in mind:

-1. Specs are implemented in Objective-C and run inside the Simulator or on the Device.
+1. Tests are implemented in Objective-C and run inside the Simulator or on the Device.
-1. Spec files live in sub-directories under Specs/ appropriate to the layer the code under test belongs to
+1. Test files live in sub-directories under Specs/ appropriate to the layer the code under test belongs to
-1. UISpec executes Specs via categories.
-Adding the `UISpec` category to your spec class definition will cause it to be picked up and executed.
-1. Specs begin with "it" and should be camel-cased descriptive. i.e. itShouldConsiderA200ResponseSuccessful
+1. Tests begin with "test" and should be camel-cased descriptive. i.e. testShouldConsiderA200ResponseSuccessful
 1. Expectations are provided using OCHamcrest.
 Details of the matchers are available on the [OCHamcrest Github Page](http://jonreid.github.com/OCHamcrest/).
 Generally the matchers are of the form:

         assertThat([someObject someMethod], is(equalTo(@"some value")));
     There is a corresponding `isNot` method available as well.
 1. The RKSpecEnvironment.h header includes a number of helpers for initializing and configuring a clean testing environment.
 1. OCMock is available for mock objects support.
 See [http://www.mulle-kybernetik.com/software/OCMock/](http://www.mulle-kybernetik.com/software/OCMock/) for details
+1. RestKit is available for 32bit (iOS) and 64bit (OS X) platforms.
+This introduces some complexity when working with integer data types as NSInteger and NSUInteger are int's on 32bit and long's on 64bit.
+Cocoa and OC Hamcrest provide helper methods for dealing with these differences.
+Rather than using the **Int** flavor of methods (i.e. `[NSNumber numberWithInt:3]`) use the **Integer** flavor (i.e. `[NSNumber numberWithInteger:]`).
+This will account for the type differences without generating warnings or requiring casting.

 ### Writing Integration Tests